zontafil/paho.mqtt.cpp/README.md

 **Email:** [Eclipse Paho Mailing List](https://accounts.eclipse.org/mailing-list/paho-dev)

-### What's New in v1.4.0
+### What's New in v1.4.x

-The v1.4.0 release is primarily concerned with reorganizing the sources and fixing a number of CMake build issues, particularly to get the Paho C submodule build working with the existing C library, fix transient dependencies, and get the Windows DLL (maybe, finally) working properly.
+The v1.4 releases were primarily concerned with reorganizing the sources and fixing a number of CMake build issues, particularly to get the Paho C submodule build working with the existing C library.
+They also fixed some transient build dependencies and may have finally gotten the Windows DLL working properly.

-- Ability to build the Paho C library automatically (now working)
+- Ability to build the Paho C library automatically (now working!)
     - Reworked the CMake build so that 'PAHO_WITH_MQTT_C' option properly compiles the existing Paho C v1.3.13
     - Moved 'src/externals/' to top-level
 - Reorganized the source tree:
     - Moved header files to top-level 'include/' directory.
     - Moved 'src/sampless/' to top-level and renamed 'examples/'
-    - Removed the ob
 - Fixed and optimized 'topic_matcher' trie collection
 - Added some missing Eclipse/Paho legal documents to the repo.
+- Several bug fixes.

 For a full list of updates see the [CHANGELOG](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CHANGELOG.md)